 ANSI or Snell approved helmets are required for all participants when on the bike course.
 The bike course is not a closed course to traffic.
 All corners will have volunteers directions and safety.
 Please use common sense during all parts of the bike.
 Drafting is not allowed.

 6:30 am Transition area opens for bikes and gear

 Approximately 10:30 am awards

-wave 1=Males 29 and younger and all Elites
+wave 1=Males 29 and younger, Elites and Teams

 Timing/results info – You will receive a timing chip on an ankle strap in your race packet.
 This chip must be worn around your ankle (either one) and not around your arm, wrist, or on your bib strap.
 This chip will collect your times at 5 different split areas – The Swim, Transition 1, the Bike, Transition 2, and the Run, as well as a Finish time.
 We will be collecting this chip at the end of the race.

 Please do not leave the venue with your timing chip still around your ankle.
 If you unintentionally do leave with your timing chip, please mail back in your packet envelope.

 Please wear your bib number on the front of your shirt/jacket